 It’s not packed with major tourist attractions like a Paris or Rome, but that’s not why you travel here.
 The charming town that is a treat to wander around.
 In case you’re lost on where we’ve been lately we started returning

-This is our list of 15 things to do in Ljubljana.
+This is our list of the best things to do in Ljubljana.
 After, if you have some time after exploring Ljubljana head to the Julian Alps, Lake Bled, or the Slovenian Countryside.